This page will be regularly updated with answers to frequently asked questions from members.

 When will the new systems launch?

-The new member portal, consumer portal and case management system will launch in FY24.
+The new member portal, consumer portal and case management system will launch on Monday 17 June 2024.

 Did AFCA members have any input?

-Member feedback about pain points and frustrations with our systems and process has been a key input into the design process.
-Feedback includes:
+Member feedback about pain points and frustrations with our systems and process have been a key input into the design process.
+These include:

 • Portal reliability and navigation